MPKeet/PE-Class/README.md

 After this database was created, a simple filtering system was applied only allowing for the following investment criteria: Founder Equity: Greater than 50%, Year 1 Revenue<Year 2 Revenue<Year 3 Revenue, a Liquidity Ratio greater than or equal to 1 and an average COGS ratio of less than or equal to 30%.

+After the filtered investments were added into a new database, sklearn was used to derive a projected timeline until acquisition of the company.